Bitergia/prosoul/README.md

 In the initial version the metrics supported will be the [CROSSMINER ones](https://github.com/crossminer/crossminer/tree/dev/web-dashboards/ossmeter-metrics).

-Based on the models, visualizations for metrics are generated.
+Based on the models, visualizations and assessment for the projects are generated.
 In the inital version Kibana dashoards will be created using [GrimoireLab](http://grimoirelab.github.io/).

+The final goal is to have a tool for "Automatic Project Assessment and Visualization based on Quality Models".

 ## Source code and contributions